ARMmbed/mbed-os-5-docs/docs/tutorials/td-tutorial.md

 ## HTTPS library

-To use the HTTPS library, use this program: https://github.com/blackstoneengineering/mbed-os-example-treasuredata-rest.
+To use the HTTPS library, use the [mbed-os-example-treasuredata-rest](https://github.com/blackstoneengineering/mbed-os-example-treasuredata-rest) program.
 This program turns on Mbed OS device statistics by enabling the `MBED_ALL_STATS_ENABLED` macro and then sends heap/CPU/stack/system information to Treasure Data.

 https://youtu.be/47tVPmp38zs